chetansharma91/web-app-automation/README.md

 ## Prerequisites
 - Java 11 or higher (for Java-based projects)
 - Node.js and npm (for Node.js-based projects)
-- Selenium WebDriver, Maven, TestNG, Cucumber,
+- Selenium WebDriver, Maven, TestNG, Cucumber

 ## Installation
 1. Clone the repository: